Argel-Tal/DataScience-Notes/Lecture Summaries.md

 ### t-SNE: Stochastic Neighbour Embedding
 Uses distance information and stochastic search to preserve neighbourhood relationships in high-dim space when shrunk onto a low-dim representation.

+### Random Team selection:
+Variables are binned into random teams/pools, which are then passed forward into models.
+The different teams are then assessed for their proportion of variation explained, or ability to inform a well generalising model.

+It's an easy and quick way to do variable selection which provides good coverage but can be computationally expensive and it not guaranteed to be optimal.

 # Clustering
 ### Similarity: